 - Preparing the FSC after considering all approved RFCs which are still open for implementation.
-Also the ongoing RFC implementations are considered which preparing the schedule of changes.
-Changes of similar kind are grouped together to help release planning.
+Also, the ongoing RFC implementations are considered which preparing the schedule of changes.
+Changes of a similar kind are grouped together to help release planning.
 The change window is reviewed with the Availability Management and ITSCM process plans for consistency.

-- Depending on the nature of the RFC, a decision is made on the requirement of a formal evaluation before the approval for build is provided.
+- Depending on the nature of the RFC, a decision is made on the requirement of a formal evaluation before the approval for the build is provided.

-- Based on the criteria for evaluation after planning and before build, the project plan as well as the test plan are reviewed and evaluated.
+- Based on the criteria for evaluation after planning and before the build, the project plan as well as the test plan are reviewed and evaluated.

 Deployment assesses if all required Change components have been built and properly tested, and to authorize the Change Deployment phase.